blake-c-aggienetwork/advent-of-code-2022/README.md

 - Very difficult to understand how the updateTailPosition() function should work
 - Function went through many different implementations
 - Had to draw it out

+#### Day 10
+- Kind of tricky to understand what part 2 is even asking
+- Off by 1 errors are a pain to debug
+- It actually doesn't print the last letter correctly.
+I just guessed the letter that looked most similar
+- Still not sure what is causing this issue

+#### Day 11
+- Hardcoded the input to avoid the advent of parsing
+- Part 1 not that hard
+- Part 2 was only solved in time because I saw on a message board to modulo the worry values by the product of all test values
+- I would not have decided to do that in 1 million years

 ## Run Locally